 The workspace claim resolves to a workspace registered for JWT login.

-The scope is consistent with the endpoint being called (user vs consumer).
+The scope is consistent with the endpoint being called (team member vs customer).

 The token has not been seen before — replayed tokens are rejected.

-For the user scope, the asserted email is already a member of the workspace.
+For the team member scope, the asserted email is already a member of the workspace.

-For the consumer scope, the consumer is looked up by email or auto-created on first sight, mirroring the existing self-serve consumer sign-up flows.
+For the customer scope, the customer is looked up by email or auto-created on first sight, mirroring the existing self-serve customer sign-up flows.

 If any check fails, NeetoAuth rejects the request - the user is redirected to a login page, never to the partner's redirect_uri.